-5.5 (1) Item 32 of Form 41-101F1 prescribes the issuer financial statements that must be included in a long form prospectus.
-We recognize that an issuer, at the time of filing a long form prospectus, may have been in existence for less than one year.
+Sufficiency of financial history included in a long form prospectus filing a long form prospectus, may have been in existence for less than one year.
 We expect that in many situations the limited historical financial statement information that is available for such an issuer may be adequately supplemented by other relevant information disclosed in the long form prospectus.
 However, if the issuer cannot provide financial statements for a period of at least 12 months and the long form prospectus does not otherwise contain information concerning the business conducted or to be conducted by the issuer that is sufficient to enable an investor to make an informed investment decision, a securities regulatory authority or regulator may consider this a key factor when deciding whether it should refuse to issue a receipt for the long form prospectus.